Madison Bumgarner's rented bike slipped near end of ride - News 12 Now

 “Boch came to see me.
 Then I talked to Bobby and Larry and they honestly couldn’t have been nicer to me or more caring than they were,” Bumgarner said.
 “I was expecting the worst and rightfully so.
 The team and the front office and everybody have been super encouraging about it and positive and have been really good to me throughout this process so far.”

 Bochy called his ace “remorseful” and the pitcher said he has spoken to most everybody either individually or in small groups about how upset he is having put the team in this situation.
-MadBum is 0-3 with a 3.00 ERA in four 2017 starts, but said he wasn’t trying to blow off steam or frustration by getting away before the weekend series with the Rockies.
+MadBum is 0-3 with a 3.00 ERA in four 2017 starts and has received only five runs of support — two on his own home runs — but said he wasn’t trying to blow off steam or frustration by getting away before the weekend series with the Rockies.

 “Bum’s in a better place right now,” Bochy said.
 “He was pretty beat up the first day when I saw him but he’s walking around and his spirits are better.
 I think he feels a lot better about his situation now.
 Of course the first day you’re wondering ‘How bad is it?’
 He seems to be doing well.”